MileHacker Logo

 Halal & Kosher

 Most meat in Uzbekistan is inherently halal due to local slaughtering practices.
 Verify with individual establishments if strict halal certification is required.
-Kosher food is very limited; travelers requiring it should plan to bring their own or make an inquiry with the local Jewish community.
+Kosher meals are very limited; travelers requiring it should plan to bring their own or make an inquiry with the local Jewish community.

 Halal is generally widespread.